 A joint will is a single will that's signed by two people, usually a married couple, leaving all their assets to each other.
 Seems simple and sensible—but it's almost always a bad idea.
-If you're an executor, the good news is that you're unlikely to have to deal with a joint will, because these days they're very seldom used.
+If you're an executor tasked with carrying out someone's wishes, the good news is that you're unlikely to have to deal with a joint will, because these days they're very seldom used.

 Typically, a joint will provides that: